bardsleypt/bardsleypt/README.md

 - PhD Applied Mathematics (2016), University of Utah, Department of Mathematics
   - Thesis title: *Intensity-only imaging with waves, restarted inverse Born series, and analysis of coarsening in polycrystalline materials*
-- Master of Mathematical Statistics (2016), University of Utah, Department of Mathematics
+- Master of Science Mathematical Statistics (2016), University of Utah, Department of Mathematics
-- Bachelor of Science Mathematics (2010), University of Utah, Deparment of Mathematics
+- Bachelor of Science Mathematics (2010), University of Utah, Department of Mathematics

 ## Professional Background
 - Cirrus Logic, Inc. (2017 - Present)